使用警語:中文譯文來源為 Google 翻譯,僅供參考,實際內容請以英文原文為主

 Richard Dearnley - Analyst

-And the automated, refill, with the hang tags and so on, is, where are you on the implementation of that across the base of refill customers.
+And the automated refill with the hang tags and so on, is -- where are you in the implementation of that across the base of retail customers?

 Richard Dearnley - Analyst

-Right now, the new, the introduction, I'm back to the automatic, reorder in first aid when you take, the eye wash thing out and it triggers the new system that automatically, reorders it.
-The, where Yeah, how rolled out is that or is that just getting started in your base?
+Right.
+Now the new -- the introduction, I'm back to the automatic reorder in first aid when you take the eyewash thing out and it triggers the new system that automatically reorders it.
+The -- how rolled out is that?
+Or is that just getting started in your base?

 Richard Dearnley - Analyst

-Yeah, that, so that if it's a big deal, you will, you'll, you may begin to see that the beginnings of that in the first half of '26 would be a guess.
+So that -- if it's a big deal, you maybe begin to see that -- the beginnings of that first half of '26 would be a guess?

 Richard Dearnley - Analyst